ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 ### Controlling the Loop Execution

-The loop stops according to its condition.
-There are additional ways to control the loop execution.
-They allow you to interrupt it or skip the current iteration.
-Let's consider them in detail.
+The loop condition dictates when it should run and stop.
+Two Bash built-ins can change this behavior.
+Using them, you can interrupt the loop or skip its iteration.
+Let's consider these built-ins in detail.

 #### break

-The `break` command stops the loop immediately.
-It is useful for handling an error or finishing an infinite loop.
+The `break` built-in stops the loop immediately.
+It is useful for handling an error and finishing an infinite loop.

-Here is an example.
-We want to write the script that searches an array's element by value.
-When the script finds it, there is no reason to continue the loop.
-We can finish it immediately with the `break` command.
+Here is an example of using `break`.
+Suppose you write the script that searches the specific array element by its value.
+You apply the loop to traverse the array.
+When you find the element, there is no reason to continue the loop.
+You can finish it immediately with the `break` command.
 Listing 3-33 shows how to do it.

 {caption: "Listing 3-33.
-The script for searching an array's element", line-numbers: true, format: Bash}
+The script for searching an array element", line-numbers: true, format: Bash}
 ![`for-break.sh`](code/BashScripting/for-break.sh)

-The script receives an element's value to search via the `$1` parameter.
+The script receives one parameter on input.
+It contains the element's value that you are looking for.

-The `is_found` stores the search result.
-The `if` statement checks the value of the current array's element.
-If it matches the `$1` parameter, we set the `is_found` variable to one.
-Then we interrupt the loop with the `break` command.
+The `is_found` variable stores the search result.
+The `if` statement in the loop body checks the array elements.
+If some element matches the `$1` parameter, the `is_found` variable gets the value 1.
+Then the `break` command interrupts the loop.

 There is the `if` statement after the loop.
 It checks the `is_found` variable.
-Then the `echo` command prints if the searching has succeeded.
+Then the `echo` command prints the message with the search result.

-Use the `break` command to take as much as possible out of the loop body.
-When the loop body is short, it is easier to read and understand.
+Using the `break` built-in, you can extract some commands from the loop body and place them after it.
+This is a good practice to keep the loop body as short as possible.
+It makes your code easier to read and understand.

-Here is an example.
-We can print the searching result right in the loop body in Listing 3-33.
-Then we do not need to store the result in the `is_found` variable.
+Please have a look at Listing 3-33 again.
+You can print the search result right in the loop body.
+Then you do not need the `is_found` variable at all.
 On the other hand, the processing of the found element can be complex.
-In this case, take it out of the loop body.
+If it happens, it is better to take the code out of the loop body.

 Sometimes it does not make sense to continue the script when interrupting the loop.
-Use the `exit` command instead of `break` in this case.
+Call the `exit` Bash built-in instead of `break` in this case.

-For example, it can be an error in the input data that we catch in the loop body.
-Then printing an error message and calling the `exit` command is the best choice to stop the script.
+For example, your script detects an error when processing the input data in the loop body.
+Then printing a message and calling the `exit` command is a good decision to handle this case.

-The `exit` command makes your code cleaner if you process the result in the loop body.
+The `exit` command makes your code cleaner when you handle the loop result in its body.
 Just call `exit` when you are done.

-Let's replace the `break` command with `exit` in Listing 3-33.
+Let's replace the `break` command with `exit` in the code of Listing 3-33.
 Listing 3-34 shows the result.

 {caption: "Listing 3-34.
-The script for searching an array's element", line-numbers: true, format: Bash}
+The script for searching an array element", line-numbers: true, format: Bash}
 ![`for-exit.sh`](code/BashScripting/for-exit.sh)

-Using the `exit` command, we handle the search result in the loop body.
-In this case, it has shortened our code and made it simpler.
-But you get the opposite effect if the result processing requires a block of commands.
+Using the `exit` command, you handle the search result in the loop body.
+This solution made the code shorter and simpler.
+However, you can get the opposite effect if the result processing requires a block of commands.

-The scripts in Listing 3-33 and Listing 3-34 give the same result.
+The scripts of Listing 3-33 and Listing 3-34 give the same result.

 #### continue

-The `continue` command skips the current loop iteration.
+The `continue` Bash built-in skips the current loop iteration.
 The loop does not stop in this case.
 It starts the next iteration instead.

-Here is an example.
-Suppose we want to calculate the sum of positive integers in an array.
-Thus, we should distinguish the signs of the integers.
-The `if` statement fits well for this task.
-If the integer's sign is positive, we add the integer to the result.
-Listing 3-35 shows the final script.
+Here is an example of using `continue`.
+Suppose you calculate the sum of positive integers of some array.
+You should distinguish the signs of the integers for doing that.
+The `if` statement can solve this task.
+If the sign is positive, you add the integer to the result.
+Listing 3-35 shows the script that does it.

 {caption: "Listing 3-35.
-The script for calculating the sum of positive integers in an array", line-numbers: true, format: Bash}
+The script for calculating the sum of positive integers of the array", line-numbers: true, format: Bash}
 ![`for-sum.sh`](code/BashScripting/for-sum.sh)

-If the `element` variable is greater than zero, we add it to the result `sum`.
+If the `element` variable is greater than zero, you add it to the result `sum`.

-Let's use the `continue` command to get the same behavior.
-Listing 3-36 shows the result.
+Let's apply the `continue` command to get the same behavior.
+Listing 3-36 shows the new version of the script.

 {caption: "Listing 3-36.
-The script for calculating the sum of positive integers in an array", line-numbers: true, format: Bash}
+The script for calculating the sum of positive integers of the array", line-numbers: true, format: Bash}
 ![`for-continue.sh`](code/BashScripting/for-continue.sh)

-We have inverted the condition of the `if` statement.
+You need to invert the condition of the `if` statement.
 Now it is "true" for negative numbers.
 Bash calls the `continue` command in this case.
 The command interrupts the current loop iteration.
-It means that all further operations are ignored.
-Then the next iteration starts with the next array element.
+It means that all further operations of the loop body are ignored.
+Then the next iteration starts and handles the next array element.

-We have applied the early return pattern in the context of the loop.
+Using the `continue` built-in, you apply the early return pattern in the context of the loop.

-Use the `continue` command to handle errors.
-It is also helpful for conditions where it does not make sense to execute the loop body to the end.
-This way, you avoid the nested `if` statements.
-This solution makes your code cleaner.
+The `continue` command is convenient for handling errors.
+It is also helpful for cases when it does not make sense to execute the loop body to the end.
+Skipping a part of the loop body, you can avoid the nested `if` statements.
+It will make your code cleaner.

 {caption: "Exercise 3-12.
 Loop Constructs", format: text, line-numbers: false}
 ```
 Write a game called "More or Fewer".
-The first participant chooses a number from
-1 to 100.
+The first participant chooses any number from 1 to 100.
 The second participant tries to guess it in seven tries.

 Your script chooses a number.
 The user enters his guess.